 A compromised septic tank that was filled beyond its capacity caved, dragging the two individuals down with it and requiring a seven-hour rescue operation before their bodies were retrieved.

 According to this report by the Observer Research Foundation, “Nearly 50 lakh residents of the city’s notified slums (slums which existed before the 1995/2000 cut-off date of the Slum Rehabilitation Scheme and therefore eligible for free housing under the scheme) are served by 750-odd community toilet blocks constructed under the World Bank-initiated Slum Sanitation Programme (SSP).
 These toilets have 26,379 seats, which approximately means one toilet seat to be shared by 190 users, as against the MCGM-accepted WHO norms of one toilet per 50 people.
-This overwhelming load is reduced by those who use the nearly 30,000-odd free-to-use MHADA toilets, those who can afford to daily use the other pay-and-use facilities, and those who defecate in the open.”
+This overwhelming load is reduced by those who use the nearly 30,000-odd free-to-use MHADA toilets, those who can afford to daily use the other pay-and-use facilities, and those who defecate in the open.

 Yes, you read that right.
 One toilet per 190 citizens.
 So, is it really a wonder that mishaps like these occur with such regularity?

-But that is not all.
 The infrastructural inadequacies are only the tip of the iceberg, dragging along the incredible weight of a monstrous disease threat year after year.

-Clogged drains, over-polluted waterways, and a mismanaged solid waste disposal system have caused diseases like diarrhoea to claim over 100,000 childrens lived in India every year.
+Clogged drains, over-polluted waterways, and a mismanaged solid waste disposal system have caused diseases like diarrhoea to claim over 100,000 childrens living in India every year.

 20% of the 500,000+ children under five years who lose their lives annually due to severe dehydration caused by diarrhoea are from India.